How to reach the EADV Congress venue

 Venue floor plans

-Convenient Travel in Paris with Your EADV Congress Pass
+Convenient Travel in Vienna with Your EADV Congress Pass

-The Full Congress Ticket includes a transportation pass for travel across the Île-de-France network, providing convenient access to public transport throughout the region, including:
+The Full Congress Ticket includes a transportation pass for travel across all Wiener Linien public transport network.

 This offer is exclusively available to delegates holding a ticket valid for the entire duration of the event.